vvmrohit/codepipeline_practice/README.md

 # codepipeline_practice
-repo to practice codepipeline using terraform
+This repo has been build to practice codepipeline through Terraform.
+We will be using codebuild and webhook to create infrastructure in AWS (IAC)